gclay12/reactdemo/README.md

 This project is to demonstrate my knowledge of the basics of react.

+In this project I demonstrate using react router for navigation and a few examples of react state and props and how they interact.
+And how to use state to change css styles.

 ## How to use

 run npm install to install dependancies. then npm start to run in development server.